hsummit91/FingerprintDBPrivacy/README.md

+# Privacy Protection of Fingerprint Database using Lossless Data Hiding
-# CSI - 660 Theory and Practice of Privacy and Security
+Implemented from the following paper as a part CSI - 660 Theory and Practice of Privacy and Security:

-Implemented from the following paper:

-Privacy Protection of Fingerprint Database using Lossless Data Hiding Sheng Li and Alex C. Kot
+Privacy Protection of Fingerprint Database using Lossless Data Hiding

+Sheng Li and Alex C. Kot
 School of Electrical and Electronic Engineering Nanyang Technological University, Singapore 639798